OSINTI4L/DuckyScript-Payloads/Payloads/Annoying_Linux/README.md

 REM TARGET OS: Linux (tested on Pop!_OS)

 REM DESCRIPTION: An annoying payload that utilizes ducky/bash scripts to randomly turn on and off: wifi, capslock, numlock, press arrow keys, and teleports the mouse pointer around the screen.
+Requires `xdotool` to be installed on target OS.

 The payload contains two parts: